docs.rockarch.org

 • Description

 • Create, or revise, standard finding aid to file level, in accordance with all RAC descriptive standards.
 (See: Building the Finding Aid).
+Item-level description or care is beyond the scope of this work.

 • Preservation